Imrkraghu/SummariseIT/README.md

-Here's the revised version of your README file for the SummariseIT project:
+Great!
+Here's the updated README file with the mention of the BERT model:

 ---